 Nvidia GTX 1660 Ti (Asus Phoenix OC)

-The Asus Phoenix GTX 1660 Ti shows the strength of Nvidia’s GTX 1660 Ti, beating the RX 590 for only slightly more cash.
-But, while the diminutive cooler makes it great for a mini-ITX build, it does still hold that new Turing GPU back a little.
+It's now facing competition from the GTX 1660 Super, but the original Asus Phoenix GTX 1660 Ti showed the strength of Nvidia’s GTX 1660 Ti, beating the RX 590 for only slightly more cash.
+And while the diminutive cooler makes it great for a mini-ITX build, it does still hold that new Turing GPU back a little.